What is Lead Management? Steps to a Successful Sales Process

-Outbound lead generation
+Outbound lead management

 Outbound marketing regroups more traditional tactics.
-These campaigns involve reaching out to leads first.
+These marketing campaigns involve reaching out to leads first.
 Targeting leads who might be unaware of your value proposition before has its own pros and cons.

-Inbound lead generation
+Inbound lead management

 Use a CRM

-Converting unqualified leads into viable prospects means understanding their needs, and how your company could provide them with the best solution.
+Converting unqualified leads into viable leads means understanding their needs, and how your company could provide them with the best solution.
 This requires a deep knowledge of each lead.
 You could exploit data such as:

 - relevant data such as the place they live, their age or gender